COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

-Screening guidelines that have been suggested for various manifestations of VHL are summarized in Table 4.
+Screening guidelines have been suggested for various manifestations of VHL.
 In general, these recommendations are based on expert opinion and consensus; most are not evidence-based.
 These modalities may be used for the initial clinical diagnostic testing and also for periodic surveillance of at-risk individuals for early detection of developing neoplasms.
 Periodic presymptomatic screening is advised for at-risk individuals.
 At-risk individuals include those who tested positive for a VHL pathogenic variant and those who chose not to be tested for a VHL pathogenic variant but have biologic relatives with VHL.
 The risk of inheriting a VHL pathogenic variant in such persons may be as high as 50%.

 Level of evidence: 5